Betsey Cushing Whitney: Personal life

 In 1938, James left for Hollywood to work as an aide to Samuel Goldwyn.
 Betsey followed him, but they divorced in 1940.
 She was granted custody of their daughters, along with child support, though by biographers' accounts, James had little to no contact with his children, and eventually married three more times.

 On March 1, 1942, she married millionaire John Hay "Jock" Whitney (1904–1982), who had been previously married to socialite Elizabeth Altemus.
 Whitney adopted both of her daughters.
 They moved to London in 1957, when President Dwight D. Eisenhower named Whitney Ambassador to the Court of St. James's.

 During the 1970s, Whitney was listed as one of the ten wealthiest men in the world.
 Their residences over the years included the Greentree estate on Long Island; Greenwood Plantation in Georgia; a town house and an elegant apartment in Manhattan; a large summer house on Fishers Island, near New London, Connecticut; a 12-room house in Saratoga Springs, which the Whitneys used when they attended horse races there; a golfing cottage in Augusta, Georgia; and a spacious house, Cherry Hill, in Virginia Water, Surrey, England, near the Ascot racecourse.
-In addition, the Whitneys shared a Kentucky horse farm with Whitney's sister.
+In addition, the Whitneys shared a Kentucky horse farm with Whitney's sister, Joan Whitney Payson.